VirtualFlyBrain/VFB2/content/en/docs/APIs/_index.md

   All available VFB APIs and underlying schemas.
 ---

 VFB provides access to its data through several APIs and databases.
-The core data infrastructure consists of Neo4j graph databases that store integrated neuroanatomical data, complemented by OWL reasoning services for advanced ontological queries.
+The core data infrastructure consists of Neo4j graph databases that store integrated neuroanatomical data, complemented by OWL reasoning services for advanced ontological queries and SOLR search for fast text-based queries.

 ## User Access Options